mhered/sevillabot/Quick-start-guide.md

 6. Select **LiPo** battery type.
 7. Confirm settings.
 For the 5000mAh 11.1V 50C LiPo battery: **Lipo**,  **3.8A** charging current (below 1C) and **11.1V (3S)** configuration.
 8. Hold the **Start** button to start.
 Press it again to confirm.
-9. During charging: in the screen with 6 voltages it is normal to see the lower three indications static at 0.00.
+9. During charging: use arrows to move to the screen with 6 voltages.
+It is normal to see the lower three indications static at 0.00.
 This is because the charger is capable of charging batteries with up to 6 cells, but our battery actually has only three.
 10. The charger alarm will beep when charge is complete

 ### Switch on the robot